tokenami/tokenami/README.md

 #### Arbitrary values

-Silencing TypeScript errors for custom inline values is possible using a triple dash fallback.
-For instance, `--padding: var(---, 20px)` will silence errors and add `20px` padding.
+You can avoid TypeScript errors for one-off inline values by using a triple dash fallback.
+For instance, `--padding: var(---, 20px)` prevents errors and sets padding to `20px`.

-Tokenami purposefully adds friction to the developer experience here to promote adhering to your theme constraints, and so you can easily identify values in your codebase that don't.
+Tokenami intentionally adds friction to the developer experience here.
+This is to encourage sticking to your theme guidelines and to help you quickly spot values in your code that don't.

 ### Responsive styles